Plan Do Act Check (PDCA) Cycle: Free Template

 The PDCA cycle is an iterative four-step management method for the control and continuous improvement of processes and products1

-It is also known as the Deming cycle or Deming wheel, and it was named after W. Edwards Deming, who introduced PDCA in Japan in the 1950s.
+It is also known as the Deming cycle or Deming wheel.
+It was named after W. Edwards Deming, who introduced PDCA in Japan in the 1950s.

 The four steps of the PDCA cycle are: